bdashore3/RoyalGuard/README.md

 ### Setting up the dotnet runtime

-To set up the dotnet runtime for ubuntu: [MSDN docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1804)
+To set up the dotnet runtime for ubuntu (make sure to look for your version!): [MSDN docs](https://docs.microsoft.com/en-us/dotnet/core/install/linux-package-manager-ubuntu-1804)

 Then, copy **info.sample.json** to **info.json** in the project directory.
 From there, add all of your credentials.